 Our unique upbringing and culture influence the way we communicate.

-This leads to different communication styles.
+This leads to different communication styles in the workplace.
 If we don't recognize these differences, it's easy to misunderstand each other.

-Most people have one dominant communication style, but we can go back and forth between them.
+Most people have one dominant communication style, but they can go back and forth between them.

 Passive communicators often act indifferently, letting others make decisions.